tyharg/formanew-platform-do/README.md

 - ✅ Admin dashboard for managing users and subscriptions
 - ✅ One-click deploy to DO App Platform

-SeaNotes is both a clean, flexible starting point for your own SaaS and a real-world example of best practices, and how all the core pieces fit together on DigitalOcean.
+FormaNew is both a clean, flexible starting point for your own SaaS and a real-world example of best practices, and how all the core pieces fit together on DigitalOcean.

 The included notes app functionality serves as a practical example of how to build business logic on top of this foundation.
 It also works really well with tools like ChatGPT or Claude.
 You can literally point your LLM at this repo and say: